 There is no need for you to know how exactly the DAC works internally.
-However, you need to have sufficient appreciation of the serial interface in order to conduct this part of the experiment.
+However, you need to have sufficient appreciation of the serial interface to conduct this part of the experiment.
 Furthermore, don't worry if you don't fully understand the Verilog code in spi2dac.v.
-This will be explained in a Lecture.
+This will be explained in the Lab either before or after the practical session..